About

 Biography

 Cara Lynch is an artist based between New York and Nashville.
 Working across media, she is currently making (mostly) paintings, weathervanes, windchimes, and suncatchers.
 She is a 2020 graduate of the MFA program at Columbia University and received her BFA from Adelphi University in 2012.
-Recent presentations include Less is a Bore at Blah Blah Gallery in Philadelphia and Rise at Modfellows Gallery in Nashville.
+Recent presentations include Off the Grid at 5-50 Gallery in Long Island City, Less is a Bore at Blah Blah Gallery in Philadelphia, and Rise at Modfellows Gallery in Nashville.
 In addition to her studio work, she has created many commissioned public works including permanent installations for NYC MTA Arts and Design and NYC Health and Hospitals.
 She has created several temporary large-scale installations including projects for Nashville International Airport and NYC Department of Transportation.

 I work in painting, sculpture, and public art.
 These disparate parts of my practice are unified by the inclusion of patterns or fragments that come together to form a whole.